• Free shipping on all orders

 Food & Diet Requirements 🦴

 Generally, neither the Cane Corso nor the Beagle have any specific diet requirements.
-Both can thrive with a high-quality dog food that supports their nutritional and energy needs.
+Both can thrive with high-quality dog food that supports their nutritional and energy needs.
 With the size difference between the two, the amount of food you go through depends on how big your pup ends up being.
 Always speak with your vet if you have any questions about your dog’s nutrition.

 Exercise 🐕